Day 1: Norfolk, Virginia

 Day 5: Drive to Morehead City

 We’ll have a leisurely start to our day and then leave Hatteras via a car ferry to head down to Morehead City.
 We should have some good opportunities to see near-shore animals like Sandwich and Royal Terns, Brown Pelicans and Bottlenose Dolphins from the ferry.
 It will be a couple hours each of driving and on the ferry, but we will do some coastal birding before and after the journey.
 We’ll turn in a touch early tonight as the next morning will be another early day.
-Night in Morehead City.
+Night in Atlantic Beach.

 Day 6: Pineywoods

 We’ll be rising early to head out to the Croatan National Forest to spend the day in the beautiful Pineywoods looking for southeast goodies like Red-cocked Woodpecker, Brown-headed Nuthatch, Bachman’s Sparrow and Swainson’s Warblers.
 Other species we’ll try to locate include Worm-eating, Kentucky and Prothonotary Warblers, Acadian Flycatchers, Blue Grosbeak and Painted Bunting.
 If we are feeling so inclined, we may try for some night birds like Eastern Screech Owls and Chuck-wills Widow.
-Night in Morehead City.
+Night in Atlantic Beach.

 Day 7: Fort Macon State Park